sayonetech/MusicBox/README.md

 # MusicBox - My project for Insight Data Engineering
-#### The challenge is to build a report engine at scale for hundreds of concurrent events (*play, skip, thumbs-up*), for a music recommendation engine.
+#### The challenge is to build a report engine at scale for hundreds of concurrent events (*play, skip, thumbs-up, thumbs-dn*), for a music recommendation engine.
 _Note: This project is very beta, and is being polished as we speak._

 ## Lots of moving parts